* Search on your own peace keywords or any subject! ... Enter keywords above and press the Green Button!

 World peace - Wikipedia

-The United Nations International Day of Peace, sometimes called World Peace Day, is observed annually on 21 September.
+The UN International Day of Peace, sometimes called World Peace Day, is observed annually on 21 September.
 It is dedicated to peace, and specifically the absence of war and violence, and can be celebrated by a temporary ceasefire in a combat zone.

 Is world peace even possible?
 I study war and peace and here’s where I ...